Why do you get cracked heels?

 More minor issues include the cosmetic outcome.
 Split heels can also be unsightly as dirt and blood gets imbedded in the grooves and can be impossible to wash out.

 Also, spouses often complain that their own shins get brutalised during the night.
 Often, it is the spouse who insists that cracked heels must be treated.

-Why don t they go away?
-The thickened top layer of the skin is dead and therefore has no potential to heal any cuts or splits etc. Once it is damaged it cannot repair itself.
-There is a big blob of fibrous tissue that sits under the heel bone when you are not standing on it.
+The thickened top layer of the skin is not alive.
+Therefore, it has no potential to heal any cuts or splits etc. Once it is damaged it cannot repair itself.
+Inside the heel, there is a big blob of fibrous tissue that sits under the heel bone.
+When you are not standing on it, it is mostly under the bone.
 When you bear weight, this tissue bulges out to the side.
-As you walk, this leads to the cracks constantly opening and closing as the heel pad changes shape with each step.
-Where the skin has a fault line (i.e. the split), the good skin below it is under a lot of stress and will open up and bleed which is very painful.
-When it heals, the pain goes but the crack in the dead skin persists and the cycle repeats.
+As you walk, the heel pad changes shape with each step.
+This leads to the cracks constantly opening and closing.
+Where the skin has a fault line (i.e. the split), the good skin below it is under a lot of stress from this motion.
+It can split open and bleed which is very painful.
+When the deeper living flesh heals, the pain goes for a time.
+The crack in the dead top surface of the skin persists though and the cycle repeats.

 What can be done about Cracked Heels?